ikelaiah/tzbundler/README.md

 #### 5. Summary

-Each line in the zone block becomes a `Transition` in the `Zone.rules` list.
+Each line in the zone block becomes a `Transition` in the `Zone.transitions` list.
 The zone itself is created once, and metadata is attached later.
 DST status must be calculated by consumers using the provided rules.

 ### Data Processing Flow